About UDanceDancing today to give kids a tomorrow.

-Childhood Cancer is the #1 disease killer of children & teenagers, more than any other disease.
+Childhood Cancer is the #1 disease killer of children & teenagers.
 There are 16 major types of pediatric cancers and over 100 subtypes.
 Our organization strives to change those statistics and ensure that children live the long, joyful lives they deserve.

 UDance was founded in 2007 by Jessica Forman and has grown substantially over the past nine years.
 The first UDance, held in the Trabant Multipurpose Rooms, was sponsored by two Greek Organizations – Alpha Epsilon Phi and Sigma Phi Epsilon.
 In 2009, UDance partnered with The Andrew McDonough B+ Foundation.

 We encourage students across campus to get involved.
-In 2016 alone, over 100 student organizations were involved in UDance throughout the year and 2,000 students participated as Volunteers, Dancers, or Moralers in the annual dance marathon on March 13.
-In total, over 6,000 individuals attended UDance 2016 throughout the day!
+In 2019 alone, over 100 student organizations were involved in UDance throughout the year and students participated as Volunteers, Comma Clubbers, Dancers, or Moralers in the annual dance marathon on March 24th.
+In total, over 6,000 individuals attended UDance 2019 throughout the day!

 We're #1 in Delaware

 UDance, the largest student-run philanthropy at the University of Delaware, is a student-run, yearlong effort to raise awareness and funds for childhood cancer.
 This effort culminates in a 12-hour dance marathon every spring at The Bob Carpenter Center.